-III.
+IV.
 LEP Population Assessment

-OCME uses the Department of Justice's Four-Factor Analysis as a guide to evaluate the limited English proficient (LEP) populations served by the agency.
+OCME uses the Department of Justice's Four-Factor Analysis as a guide to evaluate the LEP populations served by the agency.
 This approach provides a balanced assessment of OCME's current language assistance needs while allowing flexibility to adjust language assistance measures in response to monitoring and measuring.
 OCME reviewed monthly invoices from Language Line to determine which languages were most frequently requested by LEP individuals.
-The most frequently requested languages at OCME are Spanish, Chinese, Russian, Korean, Haitian-Creole, Arabic, French, Polish, Italian, and Hindi.
-Vital forms, such as the Identification Form, Autopsy Objection Form, etc., along with the "Information for Family and Friends" brochure, were translated into those ten languages to better assist LEP individuals seeking OCME's assistance.
-In keeping with Local Law 30 of 2016, OCME will also translate these documents into Urdu and Bengali.
+The most frequently requested languages at OCME are Spanish, Chinese, Russian, Portuguese, Korean, Haitian-Creole, Arabic, French, Polish, Italian, and Hindi.
+Vital forms, such as the Identification Form and Autopsy Objection Form, along with the "Information for Family and Friends" brochure, were translated into those ten languages to better assist LEP individuals seeking OCME's assistance.
+In keeping with Local Law 30 of 2017, OCME has translated these documents into all 10 designated Citywide languages.